 John Marshall and the Legalization of the Constitution

 Jean Edward Smith is the author of John Marshall: Definer of a Nation, and 14 other books.
 His biography of Ulysses S. Grant was one of three finalists for the Pulitzer Prize and his biography of Franklin D. Roosevelt won the prestigious Francis Parkman Prize in 2008.
-He received his A.B. magna cum laude from Princeton University and his Ph.D. from Columbia University, where he is now the Senior Scholar in Residence in the Department of History.
+He received his A.B. magna cum laude from Princeton University and his Ph.D. from Columbia University.
 He holds an honorary doctorate of Humane Letters from Marshall University, where he was the John Marshall Professor of Political Science for 12 years after serving for more than 30 years on the faculty of the University of Toronto.